Fujifilm Superia: Superia 800/X-tra 800/Venus 800

 High speed 800 ISO daylight consumer color negative films using 4th layer and nano grain technology aimed at zoom lens compact cameras.
 X-tra 800 was sold globally whilst Venus 800 was the Japanese market variant.
 Both shared the same emulsion code CZ, but there were claimed differences.
 Both films were manufactured in 135 format only, 27 exp (Venus) and 36 exp (X-tra 800 & Venus).
 Superia X-tra 800 was discontinued in 2016 outside Japan, final stock with 8/18 expiry dates.
 Venus 800, the Japanese market version continued to be available and was sold as a parallel import.
 In May 2019 Fujifilm announced the discontinuation of Venus 800 in Japan with supply expected to last until December 2019.
 Parallel imports into Western Europe ceased at that time.
 Limited stock remained with retailers into early 2020.

 Superia 1600/Natura 1600

 The fastest multi-purpose color negative film in the Superia line.
-Daylight-type ISO 1600 color negative film that incorporates 4th Color Layer and the newly developed Nano-structured Σ(Sigma) Grain Technology (Code CU).
+Daylight-type ISO 1600 color negative film that incorporates a 4th Color Layer and the newly developed Nano-structured Σ(Sigma) Grain Technology (Code CU).
 Aimed at use in compact zoom lens cameras and flash photography under low light conditions.
 Superia 1600 was discontinued outside Japan in 2016.
 Natura 1600 the Japanese market version, branded after the Natura range of compact cameras continued to be available, including as parallel import elsewhere although only as single rolls (multipacks discontinued in Japan October 2016).
 Full discontinuation was announced Oct 2017, stock lasted to May/June 18 in Europe (parallel imported), having sold out first in Japan.
 135 format only.